 Where are Assemblies in Sandboxed Solutions Deployed?

-The assemblies in a sandboxed solution are included in the solution package (.wsp file), and the package is deployed to the site collection's Solutions Gallery.
-When a sandboxed solution is accessed for the first time, such as when a user navigates to a page that contains a Web Part from a sandboxed solution, any assemblies in the solution are extracted from the package in the gallery and copied to the file system of the server that is handling the sandboxed request.
+The assemblies in a sandboxed solution are included in the solution's package (wsp file) and the package is deployed to the site collection's Solutions Gallery.
+When a sandboxed solution is accessed for the first time, such as when a user navigates to a page containing a Web Part from a sandboxed solution, any assemblies in the solution are unpacked from the wsp and copied to the file system of the server that is handling the sandbox request.
 The location is C:\ProgramData\Microsoft\SharePoint\UCCache.
-The executable of this service is SPUCHostService.exe.
-The server that handles the sandboxed request is not necessarily the front-end web server that is handling the initial HTTP request: The Microsoft SharePoint Foundation Sandboxed Code Service can be run on back-end application servers in the farm instead.
-Because the sandboxed user process (SPUCWorkerProcess.exe) cannot copy anything to the file system, the copying is done by the Microsoft SharePoint Foundation Sandboxed Code Service.
+The server that handles the sandbox request is not necessarily the front-end web server that is handling the initial HTTP request: the User Code Host Service can be run on back end application servers in the farm instead.
+Since the sandboxed user process (SPUCWorkerProcess.exe) cannot copy anything to the file system, the copying is done by the User Code Host Service.

 Administrators, developers, and third-party code should not add, remove, or load anything from the UCCache.
 It should only be accessed by the SharePoint infrastructure.